 - Versatile Mounting Options Anywhere on the Boat

 When compared to the price, the Garmin Striker Vivid has some incredible features for a budget fish finder.
-It’s an excellent entry level sonar technology to get started with before investing in a more expensive bit of technology for your fishing excursions.
+It’s an excellent entry-level sonar technology to get started with before investing in a more expensive bit of technology for your fishing excursions.

 Being a Garmin brand product, you can rest assured knowing that the GPS functionality is second to none.
-In fact, Garmin is well known for the accuracy of their GPS system no matter what technology it’s attached to.
+In fact, Garmin is well known for the accuracy of its GPS system no matter what technology it's attached to.

-The scanning depth range of this Garmin fish finder will vary, however for a budget scanner it’s pretty powerful.
-If you’re fishing in clear freshwater, the sonar technology can pinpoint stumps, docks and ground contours up to 1600 feet deep.
+The scanning depth range of this Garmin fish finder will vary, however, for a budget scanner it’s pretty powerful.
+If you’re fishing in clear freshwater, the sonar technology can pinpoint stumps, docks, and ground contours up to 1600 feet deep.

 - Extremely Reliable GPS